If you’ve caught yourself wondering, am I having a midlife crisis? you’re not alone.

-At some point in our forties, give or take a decade, many women start to feel a quiet shift.
+At some point, probably in our forties, many women start to feel a quiet shift.
 Things that once felt settled suddenly feel open for reconsideration.
 Priorities change.
 Curiosity returns.
 Questions that were easy to ignore earlier in life start getting louder.

 Society loves to label this moment a midlife crisis.
 The stereotype usually involves impulsive decisions and dramatic reinventions.